 Relax in Asheville – find the perfect spot to kick back, relax with a cocktail, and enjoy the views.

 River Arts District – hundreds of talented artists working out of their own studios.
 This district also features some of the best restaurants and breweries in the city.

 River Link – If you like to bike, hike, paddle, float, jog or jump, visit this site to learn how you can do all of those things in the Asheville area.

-Rooftop Tours – take a tour of all the rooftop bars in Asheville and enjoy the unparalleled views.
+Rooftop Tours – take a tour of a few rooftop bars in Asheville and enjoy the unparalleled views.

 Salvage Station – catch a great concert, or just hang out by the river and enjoy the food and fun.

 Shindig on the Green – bring your own chair, musical instruments, and blankets so you can kick back and listen to some REAL mountain bluegrass that’s been playing in Asheville for over 50 years.

 Shoji Spa & Lodge – rejuvenate and unwind in your own private oasis featuring hydrotherapy and massage.
 This Japanese-inspired spa will make you feel like you never want to leave.